NLnetLabs/rpki-doc/source/krill/installation.rst

 OpenSSL
 """""""
 Your system will likely have a package manager that will allow you to install OpenSSL in a few easy steps.
-On most Linux distributions, this should be as easy as running:
+For Krill, you will need both ``openssl`` and ``openssl-dev``.
+On most Linux distributions, this should be as simple as running:

 .. code-block:: bash

-    sudo apt-get install openssl
+    sudo apt-get install openssl openssl-dev

 On macOS you can use Homebrew or MacPorts to get started.